rk1a/ai-safety-gridworlds/README.md

 # Descriptions of the added environments

-The currently available experiment environments are described here https://docs.google.com/document/d/1AV566H0c-k7krBietrGdn-kYefSSH99oIH74DMWHYj0/edit# The descriptions are also available in this repo as a markdown file: https://github.com/levitation-opensource/multiobjective-ai-safety-gridworlds/blob/master/ai_safety_gridworlds/experiments/experiment_descriptions.md
+Most of currently available experiment environments are described in the following sources:
+1. https://docs.google.com/document/d/1AV566H0c-k7krBietrGdn-kYefSSH99oIH74DMWHYj0/edit# The descriptions are also available in this repo as a markdown file: https://github.com/levitation-opensource/multiobjective-ai-safety-gridworlds/blob/master/ai_safety_gridworlds/experiments/experiment_descriptions.md
+2. https://arxiv.org/abs/2410.00081 - Biologically and economically aligned AI safety benchmarks

-One more elaborate environment is described separately here: https://github.com/levitation-opensource/multiobjective-ai-safety-gridworlds/blob/master/MultiAgentSafetyHackathon.md
+3. One more elaborate environment is described separately here: https://github.com/levitation-opensource/multiobjective-ai-safety-gridworlds/blob/master/MultiAgentSafetyHackathon.md

 # Major updates in this fork